libra/website/docs/community/coding-guidelines.md

 * State conditions under which the function will `panic!()` or returns an `Error`
 * Brief description of return values.
 * Any special behavior that is not obvious.

-### README.md for top-level directories and other major components
+### README.md for Top-Level Directories and Other Major Components

 Each major component of the system needs to have a `README.md` file.
 Major components are:
 * Top-level directories (e.g., `libra/network`, `libra/language`).
 * The most important crates in the system (e.g., `vm_runtime`).

 This file should contain:

  * The *conceptual* *documentation* of the component.
  * A link to external API documentation for the component.
  * A link to the master license of the project.